AndrewWPhillips/HexEdit/HexEdit/Videos/ReadMe.txt

 - drop down lists - strictly chronological
 - file will be reopened

-Calculator
-- base/bits
+NavCalculator
+- base 16 or 10, bits 64
 - layout binop on right, unop on left
+- GO button
-- expressions with brackets for precedence
+- integration with jump tools
-- file operations
+- assign to var (expressions)
 - memory/mark buttons
 - integration with macros
-- endian
-- overflow

 Variables
 - types